Al-Arab News Channel

 Al-Arab (العرب) was a short-lived Arabic-language news channel which vowed to practice objective journalism.
-It was launched on 1 February 2015 and almost immediately shut down.
-The channel was owned by Saudi prince and entrepreneur Al-Waleed bin Talal, and was based in Manama, Bahrain.
+It was launched on 1 February 2015 and was almost immediately shut down.
+The channel was owned by Saudi prince and entrepreneur Al Waleed bin Talal, and was based in Manama, Bahrain.

-Creation
+History

 In July 2010, Prince Al-Waleed, owner of a stake in News Corporation, planned to collaborate with News Corp to launch a 24-hour Arabic-language news channel.
 After a year of deliberation, Al-Waleed announced on 13 September 2011 the launch of Alarab as a personal private venture.
 He said the channel's editorial stance would be "inspired by the recent political events that have transformed the region, with particular attention to be paid to freedom of speech."
 The channel was supposedly entirely privately funded, with Al-Waleed insisting that it would not receive instructions from the Saudi government.
 At the time of the launch, no mention was made of News Corp's involvement.

-In December 2011, Manama, Bahrain, was chosen as the network's headquarters.
+In December 2011, Manama, the capital city of Bahrain, was chosen as the network's headquarters.
 Doha, Dubai, Abu Dhabi and Beirut were also among the cities considered to host the network.
-Prince Al-Waleed retained close ties with the Bahraini royal family while his Kingdom Holding Company maintains a presence in the country through indirect investments in the banking sector.
+Prince Al-Waleed retained close ties with the Bahraini royal family while his Kingdom Holding Company maintained a presence in the country through indirect investments in the banking sector.

-Al-Arab was launched on 1 February 2015.

 Al-Arab's regional competitors were Qatari-owned Al Jazeera and Saudi-government-owned Al Arabiya, along with BSkyB's Sky News Arabia.
 In a January 2012 interview, Al-Waleed described Al Jazeera as the "masses channel" while implying that Al Arabiya is the "government channel" among the two main news channels in the Middle East.
-He stated his goal for Al-Arab to "takes the centre's point of view" between the two networks.
+He stated his goal for Al-Arab to be "a more pragmatic and logical channel that really takes the centre's point of view".

+Al-Arab was launched on 1 February 2015.
+Its first day of programming included an interview with Bahraini Shi'a politician and former member of the Council of Representatives, Khalil al-Marzooq, who discussed the cancelling of 72 Bahrainis' citizenship.
+The Information Affairs Authority suspended broadcasting in the early hours of the following day.
+Al-Arab stated that the suspension was for "technical and administrative reasons", while the newspaper Akhbar al-Khaleej attributed the suspension to al-Arab "not adhering to the norms prevalent in Gulf countries".
+On 9 February, the Information Affairs Authority justified its closure of the channel by arguing that Al-Arab had not "received the necessary permits" and did not "take account of efforts aimed at stemming the tide of extremism and terrorism".
+The shutdown was attributed to the presence of media censorship in Bahrain.